 Used for incorporating or referencing the content of a specific dashboard in external portals or applications.
-It has a number of forms and optional arguments that can be used to control its behavior.
+It has several forms and optional arguments that you can use to control its behavior.

 data source name (DSN)

 A data structure that contains the information about a specific database, typically used by an ODBC driver to connect to the database.
 The DSN contains information such as the name, directory, and driver of the database.